gtheler/thesis/110-sds/sds.md

 > 220-execution.md
 > ```

-As requested by the SRS and explained in [section @sec-scope,] FeenoX is a program that reads the problem to be solved at run-time and not a library that has to be linked against code that defines the problem.
+As requested by the SRS and explained in [section @sec-scope], FeenoX is a program that reads the problem to be solved at run-time and not a library that has to be linked against code that defines the problem.
 Since FeenoX is designed to run as

  * a Unix filter, or
  * as a transfer function between input and output files

 and it explicitly avoids having a graphical interface, the binary executable works as any other Unix terminal command.
-Moreover, as discussed in [section @sec-scalability,] FeenoX uses the MPI standard for parallelization among several hosts.
+Moreover, as discussed in [section @sec-scalability], FeenoX uses the MPI standard for parallelization among several hosts.
 Therefore, it can be launched through the command [`mpiexec`](https://www.mpich.org/static/docs/v3.0.x/www1/mpiexec.html) ([or `mpirun`](https://stackoverflow.com/questions/25287981/mpiexec-vs-mpirun)).

-When invoked without arguments, it prints its version (a thorough explanation of the versioning scheme is given in [section @sec-traceability),] a one-line description and the usage options:
+When invoked without arguments, it prints its version (a thorough explanation of the versioning scheme is given in [section @sec-traceability)], a one-line description and the usage options:

 ```terminal
 $ feenox